Milestone Birthdays, NO BIG DEAL! by Julie Furlong

 - I’ve learnt to be true to your dreams.
 After expectations and disappointments, it’s important to never stop dreaming and planning for the future.
 (Read: 10 great ways to fight for your dreams, never give up!)

 - I’ve learnt that a positive outlook and the right attitude will always serve you.
-(Read: Positive habits of thought)
+(Read: 9 Simple tips that lead to positive thinking)

 - I’ve learnt that showing your authentic self and being you, makes you feel great.
 You can’t control how others act towards you or what they think of you, but you can always be YOU.
-(Read: Uniqueness)
+(Read: 10 of the best ways to find your unique self)

 - I’ve learnt that kindness matters.
 Being kind is more important than being right.
 Wherever there is a human being, there’s an opportunity for kindness and a small act of kindness can mean a lot to someone.

 - I have learnt that being grateful and appreciating each day will bring peace and acceptance.
-(Read: Enjoy the moments)
+(Read: 7 Effortless tips to enjoy moments in your life)

 - I have learnt that with age, comes peace and being present.
 I have peace in knowing I'm doing my best to raise my sons to have kindness, compassion and I am always present in their lives.